swainechen/chenlab-training/recipes/Salmonella.md

 grep 'DB:ARGannot' SRR12151671-assembly.genes
 # others - like virulence genes
 grep -v 'DB:ARGannot' SRR12151671-assembly.genes

+# another alternative for assemblies - using abricate
+# the .assembly file has all the contigs
+# the .fna file has all the contigs joined (in arbitrary order) by 100 N's
+# either can be used
+tar xvzf SRR12151671.tgz
+abricate SRR12151671/SRR12151671.fna
+abricate SRR12151671/SRR12151671.assembly
 ```
-This strain has one predicted resistance gene (Aac6-Iaa, encoding resistance to aminoglycosides), and quite a few genes classified as virulence factors.
+`SRST2` finds one predicted resistance gene (Aac6-Iaa, encoding resistance to aminoglycosides; this is common on the Salmonella chromosome but often doesn't confer phenotypic resistance), and quite a few genes classified as virulence factors.
+`Abricate` doesn't find any resistance genes.

 ## Calling serotype
 There is a dedicated program called `SeqSero` for calling Salmonella serotypes, this can use either short reads or assemblies.